 WinR Mentoring Programme

-WINR’s upcoming Mentoring Programme will connect women with experienced mentors across the Irish racing industry to support their career growth.
+WINR’s 2026 Mentoring Programme is connecting women with experienced mentors across the Irish racing industry to support their career growth.
 Over four months, participants will benefit from one-to-one meetings and a practical experience day, gaining guidance, insights, and hands-on knowledge to help them thrive in every aspect of the industry.

 Testimonials